NixOS/nix/doc/manual/src/architecture/architecture.md

 [purely functional]: https://en.m.wikipedia.org/wiki/Purely_functional_programming

-Command line interface and Nix language are what users interact with most.
+The command line interface and the Nix language are what users interact with most.

 > **Note**
 > The Nix language itself does not have a notion of *packages* or *configurations*.